A classification of smooth embeddings of 4-manifolds in 7-space, II

 \Dif{4.7}

 \Cjc{4.8} \sh{4.9\ } \Sh{4.9} \li{5.5\ } \Li{5.5}

 \Cc{5.4} \un{5.8\ } \Un{5.8}

-\topmatter \title A classification of smooth embeddings of 4-manifolds in 7-space, II \endtitle \author Diarmuid Crowley and Arkadiy Skopenkov \endauthor Department of Mathematics, University of Bonn, Bonn, Germany.
+\topmatter \title A classification of smooth embeddings of 4-manifolds in 7-space, II \endtitle \author Diarmuid Crowley and Arkadiy Skopenkov \endauthor Hausdorff Research Institute for Mathematics, Universit\"at Bonn, Poppelsdorfer Allee 82, D-53115 Bonn, Germany.
 0cm e-mail: diarmuidc23\@gmail.com \endaddress Department of Differential Geometry, Faculty of Mechanics and Mathematics, Moscow State University, 119992, Moscow, Russia, and Independent University of Moscow, B. Vlasyevskiy, 11, 119002, Moscow, Russia.
 0cm e-mail: skopenko\@mccme.ru \endaddress \subjclass Primary: 57R40, 57R52; Secondary: 57R65 \endsubjclass \keywords Embedding, isotopy, Kreck invariant, Bo\'echat-Haefliger invariant, surgery \endkeywords \abstract Let $N$ be a closed connected smooth 4-manifold with $H_1(N;\Z)=0$.
 Our main result is the following classification of the set $\Emb^7(N)$ of smooth embeddings $N\to\R^7$ up to smooth isotopy.
 Haefliger proved that $\Emb^7(S^4)$ together with the connected sum operation is a group isomorphic to $\Z_{12}$.
 This group acts on $\Emb^7(N)$ by embedded connected sum.
-Bo\'echat and Haefliger constructed an invariant $BH:\Emb^7(N)\to H_2(N;\Z)$ which is injective on the orbit space of this action; they also described $\im(BH)$.
-We {\it determine the orbits} of the action: {\it for $u\in\im(BH)$ the number of elements in $BH^{-1}(u)$ is $GCD(u/2,12)$ if $u$ is divisible by $2$, or is $GCD(u,3)$ if $u$ is not divisible by $2$.} The proof is based on Kreck's modified formulation of surgery. \endabstract \endtopmatter
+Bo\'echat and Haefliger constructed an invariant $\varkappa :\Emb^7(N)\to H_2(N;\Z)$ which is injective on the orbit space of this action; they also described $\im\varkappa $.
+We {\it determine the orbits} of the action: {\it for $u\in\im\varkappa $ the number of elements in $\varkappa ^{-1}(u)$ is $GCD(u/2,12)$ if $u$ is divisible by $2$, or is $GCD(u,3)$ if $u$ is not divisible by $2$.} The proof is based on Kreck's modified formulation of surgery. \endabstract \endtopmatter

 \document \head 1.
 Introduction and main results \endhead